carapace/core/README.md

 - modules with code attestion
 - regulatory module support for FCC/SEC/KYC compliance
 - 24/7 support
+- broadcasting support to ensure your transactions actually reach a transaction pool.

 For price inquiries, contact sales at sales@carapace.io